06 May 8 Examples Of Bad Web Design in 2020

-Out of all the websites listed here, this one is not so bad because the information is there in an easy to find manner.
+Out of all the websites listed here, this one is not so bad website design because the information is there in an easy to find manner.
 It could do with being responsive and a touch of paint would go a long way.
 For this website, I would suggest a personal blog template.

 Really great cause but they could do with losing for of those unnecessary flash.
 Here a few great alternative web templates for church themes.

 Another example of too much flash used and a very annoying voice in the background that can not be turned off.
 To improve this site, I would suggest any of these portfolio themes.

 Let me know what your thoughts in the comments below, which website was your favourite?
 Also, if you are the owner of any of the sites mention, no harm was intended and merely take it as free advice on improving your site.